Characters: Supernatural The Winchesters

 Samuel Campbell (Portrayed By: Mitch Pileggi)

-- Anti-Hero —> Anti-Villain: Type 2 in Season 6: he is working with Crowley, but only to get Mary Back from the Dead.
+- Anti-Villain: Type II in Season 6; he is working with Crowley, but only to get Mary Back from the Dead.

 Samuel: You know, the one difference between us: you know how to live without her.